 Direct transport from Medan to Kutacane

-Different companies offering transportation to destination West of Medan are gathered on Jamin Ginting Street (Jl.
+Different companies offering transportation to destinations west of Medan are gathered on Jamin Ginting Street (Jl.
 Jamin Ginting).
 Departures are from morning to late afternoon, the car or the minibus leaves when it’s full.
 Shared taxis are likely to go pick up other passengers in town

 Friendship Guesthouse gives detailed informations on their website, I’m goint to rely on it given I never did it that way.
 To put in a nutshell, minibuses cost 70’000Rp and shared taxi 130’000Rp for about a 7 hours ride.